Updated May 19, 2019.

 - The figures are estimates and you may have additional expenses to start the business.

-- You must spend a minimum of $25,000 (depending on the area where your Park is located) for grand opening advertising and sales promotions for your Park.
+- You must spend a minimum of $25,000 for grand opening advertising and sales promotions for your Park.
 You must spend half of the grand opening advertising amount before you open your Park and the remainder in the first month your Park is in operation.

-- These figures were based on the experience of Sky Zone’s affiliates operating Sky Zone Indoor Trampoline Parks since 2004, and the expenses may differ in other parts of the country.
+- These figures were based on the experience of Sky Zone’s affiliates operating Sky Zone Indoor Trampoline Parks since 2001, as well as certain figures/estimates Sky Zone has compiled regarding certain franchisee openings since 2004.